Governance Without the Monolith

 A signature is not governance.

-But only if they help people make better decisions.
+Those things might support governance, but only when they help people make better decisions.

-If they do not, they are just artifacts.
+Without that, they are just artifacts.

 And enterprises love artifacts.

-In fact, some organizations produce artifacts the way pigeons produce consequences.
+Some organizations produce artifacts the way pigeons produce consequences.

 Regulated Delivery Actually Does Need Governance